 The Senedd consists of the elected Form Representatives of Years 12 and 13, and the Head Team.
-The Senedd plays a significant role in assessing and formulating the pastoral programme.
+The Senedd plays a significant role in assessing and formulating the pastoral and academic programme.
+Sixth Form issues are discussed and clear feedback from senior staff is provided.

-We hope the Senedd, together with the Head Team ensure our students have a sense of ownership in their Sixth Form years.
+The Senedd, together with the Head Team ensure our students have a sense of ownership in their Sixth Form years.